 Ellen Hao

 For Arvel Wynn, getting his son, Elijah, the special education services he needs during remote learning has been a struggle.
 Elijah is a fourth grader at Mollison Elementary in Bronzeville.
 Like most parents in Chicago Public Schools (CPS), Wynn didn’t know what to expect for his son after schools closed last March due to the COVID-19 pandemic.
 When CPS introduced the new remote learning format in mid-April, he thought it meant his son would be receiving the support he needed for his disability.
-But he was wrong.
+But Wynn said it took more than a month and a half for Elijah to receive the help he needed.

 Now, in an effort to reopen schools for in-person learning, CPS is welcoming back pre-Kindergarten to 8th grade students and some students in cluster programs who have special needs.
 When classrooms first reopened in January, some teachers attempted to continue teaching remotely but CPS kicked them out of their accounts.
 Only nineteen percent of pre-K and cluster students who were eligible to return to the classroom did so in the second full week of January.